 The first principle of an HCO terminal is to be stable.
 Stability is built on good scheduling, proper dispatch and relaying of communications and an orderly set of communication lines.
 LRH's reputation is to a marked degree in the hands of HCO terminals.

-Pertinent to this bulletin, above, is HCO BULLETIN OF 24 JANUARY, 1958, which is being reissued here to bring the two together in one release.
+Pertinent to this bulletin, above, is HCO BULLETIN OF JANUARY 24, 1958, which being re-issued here to bring the two together in one release.